FrozenBurrito/fun_with_cybersec/simple_keylogger.md

 ## Extension Activities
 ### Modify simple_keylogger.py
 * Save the output to file.
-See 'use as standalone module' in github repo linked below.
 * Stream output remotely or schedule data dumps
   * Try using sockets or ngrok+flask